pensjonatus/flash-fiction/blog/where-do-books-go-when-they-die.md

 ---
-title: 'Where Do Books Go When They Die?'
+title: Where Do Books Go When They Die?
 date: '2013-09-10'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Jim was walking down the street with a half-open book in his hand.
 He had been